Family

 I guess you figured out that the other two boys are dogs.
 14 years of pet deprivation and I gave in because they wore me down.
 I should have held my ground.
 But as you can see, it’s too late.
 Way too late.

-Sabu is on the right and he will be two in May.
+Sabu is on the right and Dudley is on the left.

 Miniature long-haired dachshunds…did I mention I have huge pet hair issues?